frustrated-aristotle/BasicFirebaseOperations/README.md

 # Firebase Auth & Bootstrap Site Example
+### Overview
 I have made a basic Web Site to demonstrate how to use Firebase Auth product for registeration and signing in functionalities in your sites.

 # Prerequisites
-To use this web app correctly, you should have an app on Firebase that has Auth and Firestore products created.
+To use this web app correctly, you should have a Firebase project with Authentication and Firestore services enabled.

 # How to Use
 This project is so straigthforward.
 Just clone it or download it to your workspace directly.

-Sign in page is: signin.html
+- Sign in page is: signin.html
-Register page is: register.html
+- Register page is: register.html
-Main page is: index.html
+- Main page is: index.html

 # Details that You Won't Care
 Both of our sign in and register pages use the same css file since they need the same look.
 Main page is empty now.
-Y

 # Pages

 ### signin.html